fredck/ha-data-editor/README.md

 HA Data Editor is a custom integration for Home Assistant that offers a user-friendly interface to manage and edit device and entity properties directly within the Home Assistant UI.
 This integration includes a custom panel equipped with an editable table, enabling users to view and effortlessly modify details of devices, such as names and areas.

+**Initial Release**: The project is in its early stages.
+Currently, it only supports changing the area of devices.
+Future updates will expand this functionality to include changing other information and supporting other data registries such as entities, areas, users, etc.

+**Note**: The user interface may not be aesthetically pleasing at the moment, but it is functional.
+Improvements to the UI are planned for future updates.

 ## Features

 - **Device & Entity Management**: List all Home Assistant devices and entities in a tabular format for easy viewing and quick modifications.